edgewall/trac/doc/api/trac_web_api.rst

 .. autoclass :: IRequestHandler
    :members:

+   See also :extensionpoints:`trac.web.api.IRequestHandler`

 .. autoclass :: IRequestFilter
    :members:

+   See also :extensionpoints:`trac.web.api.IRequestFilter`

 For how the main content itself can be generated, see `trac.web.chrome`.

 .. autoclass :: ITemplateStreamFilter
    :members:

+   See also :extensionpoints:`trac.web.api.ITemplateStreamFilter`

 .. autoclass :: IAuthenticator
    :members:

+   See also :extensionpoints:`trac.web.api.IAuthenticator`

 Important classes
 -----------------